 Eight days after arriving in Virginia, then-Capt.
 Veazey fought in a skirmish in Lewinsville, Va.
 He was quickly noticed as a spirited and capable commander whose regiment had complete confidence in him.

-He was named to the court martial board that ordered the execution of the Sleeping Sentinel, who was later pardoned by President Abraham Lincoln.
+He served on the court martial board that ordered the execution of the Sleeping Sentinel, later pardoned by President Abraham Lincoln.

 Four months after enlisting as a private, Veazey was promoted to lieutenant colonel and helped form the 16th Vermont Regiment.